New Zealand Visas

 There are four main categories of New Zealand visa: working, residence, student and travel.
 Within these categories there are many different sub-groups of New Zealand visas, each with different requirements.
+IXP have years of experience in NZ immigration, so we know what the right type of visa is right for you and your needs.

 Working in NZ